Check out our Cybersecurity Training for Beginners

 Social engineering

-The concept of social engineering in cyber law is stealing via gaining confidence.
+The concept of social engineering in cyber law is stealing by gaining confidence.
 Through social engineering, criminals usually target people who have considerably less knowledge and understanding of the functioning of banks, social media, and digital operations, in general.

-By posing as a trustworthy person or customer care representative, criminals gain access to people’s banks or social media and proceed to sell the data gained through the same.
+By posing as a trustworthy person or customer care representative, criminals gain access to people’s banks or social media accounts and proceed to sell the data gained through the same.
 Sometimes, the accounts can be hacked for extortion as well.

 PUPs

-It is usually a popular advice by cyber law experts to avoid installing unknown software for the simple reason that malware can be installed into your computer and files can be stolen.
+It is usually popular advice by cyber law experts to avoid installing unknown software for the simple reason that malware can be installed into your computer and files can be stolen.
 Furthermore, spyware can be installed on your computer for malicious purposes as well.

 This mode of gaining access or stealing data via adware, spyware, etc., is known as potentially unwanted programs (PUPs.)
-This is why it is common to advise cyber law and computer experts to make use of authorized services centers only.
+This is why it is common to advise cyber law and computer experts to make use of authorized service centers only.

 Phishing